oglassdev/oglassdev/README.md

-# Hey there! 👋 I'm oglass
+## Hey there!
+I'm oglass.
-Welcome to my GitHub profile!
-I'm a passionate high school software developer who is learning Rust, Kotlin, and a couple other technologies.
+I'm a passionate high school software developer who develops Minecraft servers, websites, and more.

 ## About Me ℹ️
 - 💻 Minecraft Developer (Owner @ Bladehunt)